francescainfranca/HiddenMobileApps/README.md

 ### Binita Singh
 - **Prerequisite**: Have your android phone plugged in to your pc during the entire process for command line and for drive image creation of OSForensics process.
 - **Command Prompt required command**: attrib -h -r -s /s /d G:\*.* where 'G' is the letter of the drive of your device.

+#### Colin Bayless
+- **Aquiring the app is simple** - after you have aquired the app make sure to memorize your password or the hidden apps within will be lost.